 After graduating from law school, Kayla moved back to Southern Georgian Bay to complete her Articles with the firm and was later called to the Bar in 2015.
 She completed Osgoode Hall’s 2015 Intensive Trial Advocacy Workshop in order to further develop her litigation skills.

-Since being called to the Bar, Kayla has completed Level 1 of the Collaborative Family Law training and has joined the Grey Bruce Collaborative Family Law Association and the Ontario Collaborative Family Law Association.
-She believes the traditional adversarial litigation system is not always the only and/or best path to resolve every Family Law dispute.
+Kayla has also completed the Collaborative Family Law training and is the Vice-President of the Collaborative Family Law Group of Grey/Bruce and a member of the Ontario Association of Collaborative Professionals.
+She believes the traditional adversarial litigation system is not always the only and/or best process to resolve every family law dispute.

-Kayla is a member of the Canadian Bar Association, the Ontario Bar Association and is on the Board of Directors for the Golden Town Outreach, located in Meaford, Ontario.
+Kayla is a member of the Canadian Bar Association, the Ontario Bar Association and is on the Board of Directors for the Meaford Food Bank and Outreach.

 Call to the Bar - 1962